jasonhu5/ReKnobTargetEmulator/README.md

     motorValues.SetReceiveBuffer(1023);
     safety.SetReceiveBuffer(1023);
     ```
-  * [Optional] To emulate color pad input with keyboard
+  * [Optional] To emulate color pad input with keyboard (If this part of changes are not applied, the color pad input is necessary)
     * In ___InputManager.cs___ file => `Update()` function => (replace original color pad input with)
     ```
     if (Input.GetKeyDown(KeyCode.Y)) {